langerv/biomorph/README.md

 pip3 install arcade==2.1.3
 ```

-then launch the game, that's it!
+clone this repo then launch the game, that's it!
 ```
 python game.py
 ```